t-regx/T-Regx/ReadMe.md

     * Not even touching your error handlers **in any way**
     * Converts all PCRE notices/error/warnings to exceptions
     * Calling `preg_last_error()` after each call, to validate your method
-    * Checks and clears errors and warnings, to verify your regexp match/replace.
+    * Warnings/errors don't interfere with each other
+    * Not letting fatal errors happen
   * Strings:
     * Tracking offset and subjects while replacing strings
     * Fixing error with multi-byte offset (utf-8 safe)